Comment on page

 - As analyses mature: Quality control, downstream processing, streamlined workflows, and economies of scale.

 If you resonate with any of the above statements, we've built Biodock to be built around them!

 Biodock is an end-to-end image analysis platform built around the way that R&D teams actually work.
 Scientists on our platform tackle even very difficult images, all in a no-code, intuitive package.
-See Create and run an AI model on Biodock for some examples of what scientists on our platform accomplish.
+See Path 2: Train a fully-automated AI model for some examples of what scientists on our platform accomplish.

 Our platform brings together:

 - A best in class training dashboard, including versioned, powerful image transformer models and AI-assisted labeling.
 Always be able to reproduce runs and access results.

 - A results dashboard with instant statistics, plots, visualizations, and QC for every analysis.
 Download anything, including raw predictions, per-object metrics, and more.

 - A run engine that automatically handles annoying problems, like cropping and stitching for large images, serverless runs, progress, parallelization, and more.

 - Massive compute to handle the largest images (pathology) or largest scale (high throughput)

 - Collaborative sharing of files, projects, and models with access roles.